-Look no further.
-We’ve put together a list of 9 best Canon lenses you need to try.
-Whether renting or buying, this list should be your go-to.
+We’ve put together a list of the 12 best Canon lenses you need to try.
+Whether renting or buying, this list should be your go-to!

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 Canon has quite the arsenal of fast lenses – or lenses that have a very wide aperture.
-These are all fixed millimetre lenses.
-A fixed lens is much sharper and generally higher quality than a zoom lens.
+These are all prime lenses, which means that they have a fixed focal length.
+A prime lens provides sharper and higher quality images than a zoom lens.

 The f/stop, also known as the aperture, tells you how wide the lens can open.